Northern Mindanao / Bukidnon / Malaybalay City

 Why it matters

-- The city sits on the Bukidnon plateau, giving it cooler air and a different feel from Mindanao’s coastal cities.
+The provincial capitol area is a practical landmark for offices, public ceremonies, school visits, and city orientation.
+The city sits on the Bukidnon plateau, giving it cooler air and a different feel from Mindanao's coastal cities.